Moon Jae-in: North Korea

 In September 2018, Moon Jae-in visited Pyongyang in the September 2018 inter-Korean summit.
 He and 150 delegates—including prominent figures in business, culture, and religion—flew to the Sunan Airport in Pyongyang and met with Kim Jong Un.
 The two Korean leaders announced an agreement to decrease hostilities on the DMZ, further joint-economic projects, and open North Korean weapons facilities to international experts.
 The leaders also gave a speech to 150,000 North Korean citizens in the Rungrado 1st of May Stadium with themes of unification, lasting peace, and friendship.
 Moon also climbed Mount Paektu with Kim, which had been a "long unfulfilled dream" for him.
 Moon was called "Kim Jong Un's Top Spokesman" by Bloomberg News.
 In October 2018, Moon visited Europe and lobbied for reconciliation with North Korea during the tour.

 In March 2019, U.N. panel accused South Korea of violating sanctions by not notifying the Security Council about its deliveries of petroleum products for use at inter-Korean joint liaison office.

 Also in the Annex of the Updated Guidance on Addressing North Korea's Illicit Shipping Practices, issued from United States Department of the Treasury, a ship of South Korea was listed as that believed to have engaged in ship-to-ship transfers with North Korean tankers.

 In January 2020, Moon was still serious about inter-Korean cooperation.
 However, on June 16, North Korea blew up an inter-Korean joint liaison office.
 On 23 September, as video speech at 75th Session of United Nations General Assembly, Moon mentioned about his hope that "the UN and the international community provide support so that we can advance into an era of reconciliation and prosperity through the end-of-war declaration" and "the end-of-war declaration will open the door to complete demilitarization and permanent peace regime on the Korean Peninsula."

+China

+Moon pursued a pragmatic "double allegiance" strategy that aimed to maintain South Korea's ironclad alliance with the U.S. while fostering closer economic and diplomatic ties with China, amid increased diplomatic friction between the United States and China, which launched a trade war against each other in 2018.
+Moon viewed Beijing as an essential partner for denuclearization, economic growth and regional stability.
+Moon also sought to defuse the severe economic retaliation by China that was caused by the U.S. THAAD anti-missile system deployment under the Park Geun-hye administration.
+However, public opinion in South Korea had already become increasingly critical of Beijing and Chinese President Xi Jinping never made a reciprocal state visit to South Korea during Moon's presidency.